calband/calchart/README.txt

 Bugs and features fixed in this release:

 3524205: printing to ps doesn't work on mac, file is corrupted
+3524585: Rotate in omniview with q causes it to go upside-down
+3524583: Fix camera angel 3.
+3524582: Adjust picture should be easier, seems to have issues.

+feature:
+3524594: add error as toolbars.

 ---
 What is CalChart?